Arturia MiniBrute: MiniBrute 2 and 2s

 In 2016, Arturia released an updated version of the MiniBrute.
 Featuring two oscillators an extensive 48-point patchbay and more modulation capabilities.
 This synthesizer was released in two formats, one with a 2-octave keyboard and a smaller version with a 16-pad multichannel sequencer instead called the Minibrute 2s.

 MatrixBrute

 At the 2016 winter NAMM show, Arturia announced the MatrixBrute, a 3 VCO analog synthesizer based on the MiniBrute.
-The MatrixBrute includes a Moog-style ladder filter in addition to the Steiner filter found on the MiniBrute and MicroBrute.
+The MatrixBrute includes a Moog-style ladder filter in addition to the Steiner-Parker filter found on the MiniBrute and MicroBrute.
 Unlike its predecessors, the MatrixBrute is modular; however, it uses a matrix of backlit buttons to represent patches instead of cables.